Konopka, Allan E. Pacific Northwest National Laboratory, Richland, Washington.

 - Specialized cells

 A large and heterogeneous group of photosynthetic microorganisms, formerly referred to as blue-green algae.
-Cyanobacteria had been classified with the algae because their mechanism of photosynthesis is similar to that of algal and plant chloroplasts (cell plastids); however, the cells are prokaryotic, whereas the cells of algae and plants are eukaryotic.
-The name cyanobacteria is now used to emphasize the similarity in cell structure to other prokaryotic organisms.
-See also: Algae; Cell plastids; Prokaryotae
+Cyanobacteria (see illustration) are microscopic bacteria capable of photosynthesis.
+Originally and inaccurately termed blue-green algae, cyanobacteria had been classified with the algae because their mechanism of photosynthesis is similar to that of algal and plant chloroplasts (cell plastids).
+However, the cells of cyanobacteria are prokaryotic, whereas the cells of algae and plants are eukaryotic.
+Thus, the name cyanobacteria emphasizes the similarity in cell structure to other prokaryotic bacteria.
+See also: Algae; Bacteria; Cell plastids; Cyanophyceae; Prokaryote

 The content above is only an excerpt.